VoronDesign/VoronUsers/printer_mods/Fiction/LGX_Lite_toolhead_PCB_mount/README.md

 ## Notes
 - install the threaded inserts from the flat side of the mount.
 This will leave some plastic between the threaded insert and the PCB to prevent damage to traces etc
 - use the spacer or washers between the mount and the LGX Lite body to avoid interference with the gears

+## STLs
-- if you're having prblems downloading the STLs, right-click on the *Download* or *Raw* link and *Save Link As...* or the equivalent for your browser
+- if you're having problems downloading the STLs, right-click on the *Download* or *Raw* link and *Save Link As...* or the equivalent for your browser
 ![](./Images/github_download.png)

 ## Images